 Equifax have been widely criticised for their handling of the breach, particularly the time taken to identify the breach and failings in communicating with affected consumers.
-Equifax call-centres were unable to deal with the volume of calls received after the breach notification and social media teams repeatedly tweeted a link to a spoofed website, rather than the official breach notification site.
+Equifax call-centers were unable to deal with the volume of calls received after the breach notification and social media teams repeatedly tweeted a link to a spoofed website, rather than the official breach notification site.

 To add insult to injury, customers who accepted the identity protection product Equifax offered in response waved any right to pursue litigation against the company.
+However New York Attorney General Eric Schneiderman stated “This language is unacceptable and unenforceable” and demanded Equifax remove the clause.

 What went wrong?